paulxcode/what2wear/README.md

-# React Weather App

-A modern weather application built with React, Vite, and Tailwind CSS that fetches real-time weather data from the OpenWeather API.
-The app features a clean and responsive UI, with background images and videos sourced from Pexels and Unsplash.
+# About What2Wear

+What2Wear is more than just a weather app — it combines accurate weather forecasts with smart clothing recommendations tailored to the current conditions.
+Whether it's sunny, rainy, chilly, or humid, What2Wear helps you decide the perfect outfit for the day so you can stay comfortable and prepared no matter the weather.

 ## Features

 - Search weather by city name
 - Display current temperature, weather conditions, humidity, and wind speed
+- Outfit suggestions based on the current weather to help you decide what to wear
 - Responsive design using Tailwind CSS
 - Fast development and build with Vite
-- Beautiful backgrounds from Pexels and Unsplash
+- Beautiful backgrounds and videos sourced from Pexels and Unsplash

 ## Technologies Used